Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the driving force for outflows: Discussion

-The relative effectiveness of line driving versus dust driving is easy to derive empirically -- one simply needs to know how much energy is taken out of the spectrum by each mechanism.
-This is given by Figures 2 and 3.
-It can readily be seen that far more energy is taken out of the spectrum by dust than by absorption lines.
-Although the attenuation is low in the optical, it is of the order of a whole magnitude in the EUV, and this is precisely where the energy output of AGNs is greatest (see Figure 2 of \citealt{Gaskell08}).
-Thus, as suggested by \citet{Scoville+Norman95} and discussed more recently by \citet{Zhang+14}, it is {\em radiation pressure on dust} which drives BAL outflows.
+{ Figure 6 strongly supports what was} suggested by \citet{Scoville+Norman95} and discussed more recently by \citet{Zhang+14}, that it is {\em radiation pressure on dust} which drives BAL outflows.
 Furthermore, one magnitude of extinction, corresponding to an optical depth, $\tau \sim 1$, is the optimum value for driving an outflow.
 This is because if $\tau \ll 1$, little radiation, and hence little momentum, is absorbed, while if $\tau \gg 1$, the acceleration is low because of mass loading.

 Strong broad lines of abundant species like \ion{C}{iv} are typically very optically thick.
-When \ion{P}{V} is present the column density, $N_H$ can be $> 10^{23}$ cm$^{-2}$ (e.g., \citealt{Moravec+16}). \citet{Hamann+02} point out that $N_H$ is this large, it presents a serious challenge to models of radiatively-driven BAL outflows.
+When \ion{P}{V} is present the column density, $N_H$ can be $> 10^{23}$ cm$^{-2}$ (e.g., \citealt{Moravec+16}). \citet{Hamann+02} point out that when $N_H$ is this large, it presents a serious challenge to models of radiatively-driven BAL outflows.
 The large fraction of radiation intercepted by dust removes this problem.

+{ Another advantage of radiative acceleration via dust is that it produces a ``volumentric" force (i.e., a force throughout the cloud rather than merely on the surface).
+A volumetric force is necessary for cloud stability and radiation-pressure confinement (see \citealt{Blumenthal+Mathews79} for detailed discussion.)}